The-Marcy-Lab-School/personal-pokedex/README.md

 In one terminal, run `npm install` to set up dependencies.
 Then run `npm start` to start the React App.
 This is your Front-End.

 In another temrinal, run `json-server --watch db.json --port 4000` to start the JSON server on port 4000.
-If you get an error, make sure you have JSOn server installed globally by running `npm install -g json-server`.
+If you get an error, make sure you have JSON server installed globally by running `npm install -g json-server`.
 This is your Back-End.

 ## JSON Server API

-If you need a refresher, see the JSON Serve documentation [here](https://github.com/typicode/json-server#getting-started).
+If you need a refresher, see the JSON Server documentation [here](https://github.com/typicode/json-server#getting-started).

 You will be getting pokemon data from the URL `http://localhost:4000/pokemon`.

 In order for your data to persist, you will be POSTing to the same URL `http://localhost:4000/pokemon`.

 Remember, for JSON Server, you will need to include a `Content-Type: application/json` header.
 For the body of the request, see the data structure of the existing pokemon as an exmple.